Research

 Systems biology

 As we pursue metabolic engineering, we must consider which parts of metabolism are fruitful to modify.
 Metabolism and its regulation are complex, even in bacteria, and intuition alone cannot navigate it.
 Systems biology collates and interprets large datasets from different parts of metabolism.
 For example, our software RedMagPie examines the genome sequences of bacteria that do or don’t have the Calvin cycle, to learn how CO₂ fixation impacts the metabolic network.
 RNA sequencing can reveal the signalling pathways that are active when the cell environment is altered.
 We use quantitative proteomics allows to estimate which enzymes are most abundant, and learn how enzyme catalysis may be regulated.
 For example, if the quantity of an enzyme stays constant while metabolic rates change, then it may be regulated by a post-translational mechanism.
 To interpret and layer these large datasets, we use computational metabolic modeling.
 Our software K1 identifies which parts of the Calvin cycle, if perturbed, are most likely to have an impact on CO₂ fixation.
+Recent work using interaction proteomics methods seeks to identify metabolite-protein or protein-protein interactions cell-wide.
+These newly mapped interactions then inform protein engineering to enhance CO2 fixation.

 The timeframes to create the first generation of cell factories were long, but new technologies are accelerating this.